Riverscapes/arcGNAT/Find-Network-Features.md

 Methods for finding each feature type differ, and can rely on either the stream network polyline feature class or the network topology table.

-* Braids: calls the **Find Braids in Stream Network** tool. `feature_code = 2`
+* `feature_code = 2` - Braids: calls the **Find Braids in Stream Network** tool.
-* Duplicate reaches: stream reaches with identical lengths. `feature_code = 3`
+* `feature_code = 3` - Duplicate reaches: stream reaches with identical lengths.
-* Overlapping reaches: each stream reach is compared to neighboring upstream reach.
-They are considered overlapping if they share nodes other than their beginning/ending nodes. `feature_code = 4`
+* `feature_code = 4` - Overlapping reaches: each stream reach is compared to neighboring upstream reach.
+They are considered overlapping if they share nodes other than their beginning/ending nodes.
-* Crossed reaches: each stream reach is compared to neighboring upstream reach.
-They are considered crossed if no they cross, but do not share beginning/ending nodes. `feature_code = 5`
+* `feature_code = 5` - Crossed reaches: each stream reach is compared to neighboring upstream reach.
+They are considered crossed if no they cross, but do not share beginning/ending nodes.
-* Disconnected reaches: reaches that are present in the stream network polyline feature class, without associated records in the network topology table are considered disconnected. `feature_code = 6`
+* `feature_code = 6` - Disconnected reaches: reaches that are present in the stream network polyline feature class, without associated records in the network topology table are considered disconnected.
-* Upstream flow direction: reaches with identical FROM nodes indicate an error in flow direction (see Troubleshooting and Potential Issues section below for known limitations). `feature_code = 7`
+* `feature_code = 7` - Upstream flow direction: reaches with identical FROM nodes indicate an error in flow direction (see Troubleshooting and Potential Issues section below for known limitations).
-* Other potential errors: based on reach records in the network topology table where UpstreamID = -11111. `feature_code = 8`
+* `feature_code = 8` - Other potential errors: based on reach records in the network topology table where UpstreamID = -11111.

 ### Post-processing